 Class members must meet the following criteria:

-- They received a notice from the State of Rhode Island stating their private information may have been impacted by the Deloitte data breach.
+- They received a notice from the State of Rhode Island stating the Deloitte data breach may have impacted their private information.

 How much will the settlement payment be?